 Wildlife and Habitat

-Despite America’s love for the Grand Canyon and the incredible resources found within the Greater Grand Canyon Watershed, there has been a call to open the area to uranium mining, rolling back a 20-year moratorium on new mining leases put in place by former Interior Secretary Ken Salazar in 2012.
+Despite America’s love for the Grand Canyon and the incredible resources found within it, there has been a call to open the area to uranium mining, rolling back a 20-year moratorium on new mining leases put in place by former Interior Secretary Ken Salazar in 2012.
 This is not the first time this region has been threatened with mining, with a handful of Congressmen pursuing legislation in recent years that would strip current protections.
 Uranium mining in this sensitive and stunningly beautiful area would destroy crucial wildlife habitat, devastate the tourism-based economy and put drinking water for the 25 million people who depend on the Colorado River at risk.